NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.6.2:

+06/08/2025

+- The patcher now checks to determine if OneDrive is not the directory used.
+- Citan's Ougi/Myogetsu can now inflict Resist Up.
+- The accuracy of deathblow effects has been increased for each character.
+Details are in the wiki.
+- Icons have been added for the deathblows to indicate their effects.
+- The text for the scene when Elly crash lands into Lahan has been slowed down with fast text.
+- The hob items have been corrected so the amount they heal matches their descriptions.
+Details are in the wiki.
+- Improved Vierge's starting frame.
+Details are in the wiki.
+- Patcher has been updated to catch errors with xenoiso.

 ### Version 0.6.1: